xKuroiUsagix/xKuroiUsagix/README.md

 - Docker, Docker-Compose
 - HTML, CSS, JS [basics only]

-## Things I am Familiar with (either know some basics or had some decent knowdlege back in the days)
+## Things I am Familiar with (either know some basics or had some decent knowledge back in the days)
 - C++
 - Go